The translation of this document is outdated.

 day after it is signed if there is not specified another time of

-the website of the local government.
-The local government by-law,
+also shall be published on the website of the local government.

-within three days after its signing, shall be sent in writing and
+The local government by-law, within three days after its signing,

-electronically to the Ministry of Environmental Protection and
+shall be sent in writing and electronically to the Ministry of

-Regional Development for information.
+Environmental Protection and Regional Development for

 [17 February 2005; 17 July 2008; 17 June 2010; 16 December